fjman/repoLab12/readme.txt

 My project
 ----------
-Different types of animal and their traits.
+Different types of animal and their traits....